Spectral-norm risk rates for multi-taper estimation of Gaussian processes: Results

 \subsection{Proofs}

 The upper bounds are obtained by combining the bias bounds from \cite{abro17,anro20} with methods of concentration of measure, as used in \cite{carezh13, kara17}.
 More specifically, \cite{abro17} and \cite{anro20} bound the mean squared error $\E\big\{|S(\xi) - \widehat{S}^{\mathrm{mt}}(\xi)|^2\big\}$ corresponding to the estimation of individual spectral frequencies $\xi$.
+Specifically, under the assumptions of Theorem \ref{thm:main}, \cite[Theorem 4.3]{anro20} gives

-Those estimates are here extended to the stronger error metric $\E\big\{\norma{\infty}{S - \widehat{S}^{\mathrm{mt}}}^2\big\}$, by combining them with concentration estimates for covariance estimators, which introduce an extra logarithmic factor in the bounds.
-The proofs require reinspecting and adapting a portion of the arguments in \cite{carezh13, kara17}.
+Those estimates are here extended to the stronger error metric $\E\big\{\norma{\infty}{S - \widehat{S}^{\mathrm{mt}}}^2\big\}$, by combining them with concentration estimates for covariance estimators.
+Comparing \eqref{eq_mse} to \eqref{eq_xxx}, we see that the error bound for the uniform norm has an additional logarithmic factor.

+The proofs of the risk bounds for the multi-taper estimator require reinspecting and adapting a portion of the arguments in \cite{carezh13, kara17}.
 Following this path, it would also be possible to derive deviation bounds as in \cite[Theorem 3]{kara17} (which are stronger than MSE bounds); see also \cite[Theorem 5]{krd21}.
 The lower (minimax risk) bounds are obtained by direct adaptation of \cite{carezh13}.
 Detailed proofs are provided below.